(CRICOS Code: 107234D)

-This course is delivered over 52 weeks, including 40 weeks of training and assessment delivered over three trimesters (including 6 terms of 6 weeks each, and one term of 4 weeks) plus 12 weeks of holidays.
+This course is delivered over 52 weeks, including 36 weeks of training and assessment and 16 weeks of holidays.

-This course is conducted with a blended learning model that includes face-to-face in classrooms and in simulated workplace environments, and also via interactive online/distance learning.
+This course is conducted with a blended learning model that includes face-to-face in classrooms and in simulated workplace environments, and also via interactive online learning.

 - Level 5, 770 George Street, Sydney NSW 2000

 Students are provided with advice on employment and training options throughout the delivery of the program.

 Students who complete this course may be able to seek employment as an Automotive Electrician* (licensing requirements may apply).

 After achieving this nationally recognised qualification, graduates may wish to continue their education in Automotive qualifications.

 Please contact Team Trinity for current course fees.

 Payment terms and conditions are included in the International Student Handbook.
 Additionally a detailed payment plan and payment arrangements are provided in the letter of offer and written agreement which is provided to the student for their review and agreement prior to acceptance into the course.
 The agreement also includes details of additional fees and charges, which may be applicable.

 International students are also required to take out Overseas Health Insurance Cover before arriving in Australia.
 Trinity Institute (Australia) provides details of OSHC providers in the International Student Handbook.